Cum ex Apostolatus Officio History and Status

 heresy, or he would have to be found guilty by the Church.
 Even the Sedevacantist

 bishop, Donald Sanborn, acknowledges this point.
-Writing at the time Benedict XVI (Joseph
+Writing at the time that Benedict XVI (Joseph

 Ratzinger) was pope, he explains: